 Meanwhile, the richest people in the Dallas area are pumping millions of gallons of water on lawns and landscaping.
 The hay farmers have no crops this year, but Harlan Crow has seven acres of beautiful lawn.
 According to a story in The Dallas Morning News, Harlan Crow uses 1.8 million gallons of water a month.
 That’s equivalent to the total usage for 217 homes in Dallas based on an average of 8,300 gallons a month per house.

 And the cost of the water that Mr. Crow is pouring on his expansive lawn? $5,859.
 Yikes!
-That’s more than twice our monthly budget.
+That’s more than twice our total monthly budget.
 Just because money is not an issue for that family, is that a justification for such incredible waste?
 And remember, it’s not just an issue of wasting money.

 An editorial in the same issue of The Dallas Morning News addressed the concerns over the drought and the long-term outlook for water availability in Texas.
 It was pretty bleak.